syncfusion-content/fileformat-docs/File-Formats/DocIO/Create-Word-document-in-Linux.md

 ![Run the Applcation](Linux-images/Run.png)

 By executing the program, you will get the **Word document** as follows.
+The output will be saved in parallel to program.cs file.

 ![ASP.Net Core output Word document](Linux-images/GettingStartedOutput.jpg)